TillF/WASA-SED/docs/index.md

 **18)** ```snow_params.ctl```<br>
 (optional)

-The two logical parameters do_rad_corr and do_alt_corr allow controlling, whether radiation correction for aspect and slope, and height-depended temperature modifications, respectively, are applied.
-Parameters not contained in ```snow_params.ctl``` are set to the default values listed in the example below.

 ```
 #WASA-control file for snow routines;
 a0	0.002	#empirical coefficient (m/s); linear dependence of turbulent transfer coefficient (D) in sensible heat flux: D = a0 + a1*WindSpeed